 2. On the other hand, it’s not all about Fluffy

 So we’ve established having a pet is awesome.
 And your pet is particularly awesome.
 It can fly, it can breathe fire, it can take a poop on your enemies.
+Some pets just like to cuddle and make cute faces making you want to pet them and help prevent shedding on their fluffy furs.
 This rocks, right?
 It does.
 On the other hand, the rest of the group didn’t sign up to play Familiar: the Pettening.

 Yeah, I’m making it a word.